psaikido/hugle.uk/pages/prose/Thesium/030-perception.md

 Over and over, Kronos had seen similar scenarios unfold as it read through what had happened to s-108, the 108th seed ship sent out.
 The cultures were never sufficiently stable to last long enough to get wise, wise enough to last.
-To grow beyond the point that the mental poisons that seemed to be inbuilt in the human mind, didn't kill them off.
+To grow beyond the point that the mental poisons, seemingly inbuilt in the human mind, didn't kill them off.
 His anthropology amounted to studies in the various mixtures of three things.